nrpastrian/nrpastrian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+This site is no longer updated.
+Please visit my new website [here](https://nicolaspastrian.github.io/).

 Hi!
 I am an Assistant Professor at the Institute of Social Science in Universidad de O'Higgins, Rancagua, Chile.
 Previously, I was a Postdoctoral Research Fellow in the
 [Department of Economics, Social Studies, Applied Mathematics, and Statistics (ESOMAS) at the University of Turin, Italy](https://www.esomas-en.unito.it/do/home.pl), and I obtained my Ph.D. in Economics from the [University of Pittsburgh](https://econ.pitt.edu).
 I am originally from Chile, where I graduated with a BA in Economics and Business and an MA in Economics from Pontificia Universidad Católica de Chile.